suitangi/Minimal-Newtab/README.md

 These are the permission that the `manifest.json` asks for:
 - Storage: To store the data relating to preferences and widgets
 - Bookmark: To show the bookmarks on the right hand side tab
+- Tabs: For performance optimization (disable video and effects when tab isn't active)

 ### jQuery
 This project uses these jQuery libraries: